| info aggiornate:

 Besides the larger

-initiatives have expressed great interest in setting up local
+scale TMLs, a number of local organisers and initiatives have expressed great interest in setting up local

 workshops.
 They will be devoted to specific regional questions.